You are here: Infothek - How can you lower your blood pressure? - Breathing to lower high blood pressure

 Order now

-So there are several ways to learn and practise slower breathing.
-Overall, conscious, slow breathing can have a noticeable effect on blood pressure.
-Socalled breathing pacers can be used but arent necessary to achieve an effect.
-These relatively expensive devices are also hard to find in stores nowadays.
-Inhaling against resistance, as with IMST training, can also help lower blood pressure.
-However, it hasnt been researched as extensively as the effects of conscious slow breathing.
-IMST devices are fairly inexpensive, but make sure the device increases resistance on inhalation, not on exhalation.
+So there are different ways to learn and practice slowed breathing.
+Bottom line: conscious, slow breathing can have a clear effect on blood pressure.
+Breathing pacers can be used but dont have to be to achieve an effect.
+These relatively expensive devices are also now hard to find in stores.
+Inhaling against resistance, as in IMST training, can also help lower blood pressure.
+However, it has not been as thoroughly researched as the effects of conscious, slowed breathing.
+IMST devices are relatively inexpensive.
+Make sure the device increases resistance when inhaling, not when exhaling.

 Sources: